-Passport Carl Szokoll – Stauffenberg – Valkyrie – 20 July Plot 1944, von Stauffenberg’s linkman in Vienna during the plot to assassinate Hitler
+Passport Carl Szokoll – Stauffenberg – Valkyrie – July 20 Plot 1944, von Stauffenberg’s linkman in Vienna during the plot to assassinate Hitler.

-This is the second passport in my archive of a resistance fighter and member of the 20 July plot and I am proud to have it!
+This is the second passport in my archive of a resistance fighter and member of the July 20 plot, and I am proud to have it!

 Szokoll, then a captain, proceeded with a will to execute the plan, rounding up Nazi officials until the report that Hitler had survived and the coup had failed.
 His commander was sent to a concentration camp in the savage post-coup round-up.
-Szokoll’s disingenuous plea that he had only obeying orders was accepted and he escaped punishment, even though he was one of the last to talk to Stauffenberg on the telephone before the count’s arrest.
+Szokoll’s disingenuous plea that he had only obeyed orders was accepted, and he escaped punishment, even though he was one of the last to talk to Stauffenberg on the telephone before the count’s arrest.
 He had placed his call to an untapped extension in a supply office at headquarters, a precautionary number given to Szokoll when they met early in 1944.
 Less than two weeks after the coup failed, Szokoll was promoted to his final rank of major.

 After the Anschluss, Carl senior urged his son to give up the friendship, which threatened to ruin his army career under the Nazis.
-His punishment was mild: his transfer to a panzer unit was reversed and he was sent back to the infantry.
+His punishment was mild: his transfer to a panzer unit was reversed, and he was sent back to the infantry.
 He fought in Poland and France before a wound put him behind a desk in Vienna.
 His father’s advice caused a longstanding rift.
-But the romance survived and the couple married in 1946.
+But the romance survived, and the couple married in 1946.

-His objective was to get them to treat Vienna as an open city, to prevent it being destroyed as Berlin was in 1945.
+His objective was to get them to treat Vienna as an open city, to prevent it from being destroyed as Berlin was in 1945.
 The Wehrmacht commander of the city, a general of Austrian origin, helped by withdrawing his troops.